They Live (Evil Nine album)

 They Live is the second studio album from English electronic music duo Evil Nine.
 It was released on 20 October 2008 by Marine Parade.
-The album consisted of thirteen tracks and included contributions from autoKratz, El-P, Garvin Edwards (credited as Toastie Taylor) and John Ashford of The Last Shadow Puppets.
+The album consisted of thirteen tracks and included contributions from autoKratz, El-P, Garvin Edwards (credited as Toastie Taylor) and John Ashton of The Last Shadow Puppets.
 Three singles were released from the album; the title track, "They Live", plus "Twist The Knife" and "All The Cash".